AliAhmedNada/jirapt/README.md

 ## Notes

 *   **Security:** Your Jira API token is sent from your browser to the local Flask application.
 Ensure you trust the environment where you run this application.
-*   **Ollama Model:** The application currently defaults to using the `orca-mini` model.
-If you want to use a different model, you will need to edit the `model=\'orca-mini\'` part in the `src/main.py` file (around line 76) and ensure that model is available in your Ollama instance.
+*   **Ollama Model:** The application currently defaults to using the `llama3.2` model.
+If you want to use a different model, you will need to edit the `model='llama3.2'` part in the `src/main.py` file (around line 76) and ensure that model is available in your Ollama instance.
 *   **Error Handling:** Basic error handling is included for connection issues with Ollama and Jira, and for missing fields.
 Check the terminal where `python src/main.py` is running for detailed logs if you encounter issues.